davidhinkley/davidhinkley.github.io/photo-gallery/BACKUP_SYSTEM.md

 The backup system works by:

 1. Saving the in-memory database state to a JSON file
-2. Creating a ZIP archive containing:
+2. Creating a compressed TAR archive (tar.xz) containing:
    - The database JSON file
    - All uploaded images from the `uploads` directory
-3. Storing the ZIP archive in the `backups` directory with a timestamp
+3. Storing the TAR.XZ archive in the `backups` directory with a timestamp

 When restoring, the system:
-1. Extracts the ZIP archive to a temporary directory
+1. Extracts the archive (ZIP or TAR.XZ) to a temporary directory
 2. Loads the database state from the JSON file
 3. Copies the uploaded images back to the `uploads` directory